Isivile23/Python-Week-1/README.md

 Dictionary comprehensions can be used to create a new dictionary from an iterable structure, much like how comprehension create a new list.

+# BASIC CONTROL FLOW

+# If and else

+An "if statement" is written by using the keyword if.
+Python relies on indentation ( whitespace at the beginning of a line) to define scope in the code.